Bankruptcy Advice Hotline (888) 734-2585

 When you fall behind on certain debts, such as medical bills and credit cards, the phone calls start.
 Eventually, these past due accounts are turned over to collection agencies, then to collections attorneys.
-When the collection calls start it is time to seek advice on how to stop the onslaught.
+When the collection calls start, it is time to seek advice on how to stop the onslaught.
 Without resolution, these debts can spiral out of control and seriously impact your life.
-It should also be noted that certain collection methods commonly used by collection agencies are actually in violation of federal law.
+If you receive a summons to court because you are being sued for a debt, contact SoloSuit before the court date.
+You may have options to answer, settle, or dispute the lawsuit.
+Certain collection methods commonly used by collection agencies are in violation of federal law.
 A competent attorney can advise you of your rights and help you stop these activities.
 You may also need advice on how to handle pending lawsuits for collection, foreclosure or repossession.

 Have You Experienced a Sudden Life Change, Job Loss, Accident, or Illness?

-Sometimes we are keeping things together and handling our obligations just fine when a sudden change in circumstances makes it impossible to keep the previous financial balance going.
-For example, if you have just returned to work from a long lay-off or illness, and find that you are behind on your mortgage or car payments and can’t catch up, an attorney may be able to help you save these important assets from foreclosure or repossession.
-A consumer law attorney will also be able to advise you of your options for managing excessive tax debts, as well as how to handle the new debts that arose from the recent changes such as medical bills or loans taken to tide you over while your income is reduced.
+Sometimes we are keeping things together and handling our obligations just fine when a change in circumstances makes it impossible to keep the financial balance going.
+For example, if you have just returned to work from a long lay-off or illness, and find that you are behind on your mortgage or car payments and can’t catch up.
+An attorney may be able to help you save these important assets from foreclosure or repossession.
+In order to know all your options, consider bankruptcy only after you have already spoken with someone about other Debt Relief options without the need for the court’s protection.
+The Debt Relief Helpline is 888-790-1337.

 The key is to take control of your finances before they take control of you.
 Assess your budget.
-You should understand your budget and how much your outstanding debt is costing you as well as having a plan to pay it off.
-If you can’t get a handle on that or suspect it is more than you can handle, you should seek professional help to get control of the situation.
-If you find you can’t make ends meet, even after eliminating luxuries from the budget, are starting to get collection calls, or have experienced a loss of income or increase in expenses due to lay-off, illness, or accident, it may be time to seek professional, legal assistance.
+You should understand how much your outstanding debt is costing you and devise a plan to pay it off.
+If you suspect it is more than you can handle, seek professional help to get control of the situation.
+If you find your expenses are exceeding your income, it may be time to seek professional, legal assistance.